NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

 ## 3. Run Spark applications with Spark RAPIDS Accelerator on a GPU Spark Cluster

-### Requirement
+### Requirements

 - A Spark 3.x GPU cluster
-- A pair of `rapids-4-spark` and `cudf` jars
+- The `rapids-4-spark` and `cudf` [jars](../download.md)

 ### How to use

 Follow the getting-started guides to start a Spark 3+ GPU cluster and run the existing Spark workloads on the GPU cluster with parameter `spark.rapids.sql.explain=all`.
 The Spark driver log should be collected to check the not-supported messages.
 This is the most accurate way to do gap analysis.